zerocorebeta/Option-K/README.md

 Now, all that is left is to map a hotkey combo to this `opk --quick command.`

-Edit ~/.zshrc or ~/.bashrc and add this line:
+Edit `~/.zshrc` if using zsg or ~/.bashrc if using bash as you shell and add this line:

 ```zsh